ml4ai/skema/skema/skema-rs/README.md

 docker-compose -f docker-compose.memgraph.yml up -d
 ```

-(You can skip the `-d` flag in the above invocation if you want to leave the
+You can skip the `-d` flag in the above invocation if you want to leave the
-Dockerized Memgraph service in the foreground)
+Dockerized Memgraph service in the foreground.

 ### Documentation